 V. Consider insurance implications for the trusts and estates practice

-Mr. McCaffery’s practice concentrates in the area of legal malpractice defense.
+Mr. McCaffery is a partner in the Attorney Liability Practice Group at L'Abbate, Balkan, Colavita & Contini, L.L.P. in Garden City, New York.
+His practice concentrates in the area of legal malpractice defense.
+He represents attorneys and law firms that have been sued for legal malpractice in cases ranging from real estate and personal injury matters to complex business transactions and commercial litigation.
 He is experienced in both trial and appellate practice.
-He represents attorneys and law firms that have been sued for legal malpractice in cases ranging from real estate and personal injury matters to complex business transactions and commercial litigation.

 He received his Juris Doctorate from St. John's University School of Law in 1996 and his undergraduate degree from the University of Scranton in 1993.
 He is admitted to practice law in the State of New York and is admitted to the United States District Courts for both the Southern and Eastern Districts of New York.